Skip to main content

 Memberstack Team

 This feature is super handy when linking from an email to your signup, login, or password reset forms.
-Since you already know the member's email address it's only kind to pre-fill that email when they land on the page.
+Since you already know the member's email address it is only kind to pre-fill their email field when they land on the page.

 <script type="module">